jomomma999/OS-Concept-Project/README.md

 2. a parallel fetching: the parent will create a child for each location (i.e., without waiting for a child to complete) and only once all children have been created, the parent will wait for all of them to terminate.
-You will then compare the performance of the two types of fetchers using the time utility.
-Both fetchers will use the Linux curl program in order to communicate with the weather API and fetch the weather information that is formatted according to the JavaScript Object Notation format.
-You can read more about the https://www.tutorialspoint.com/json/json quick guide.htm.

 The command line to fetch the JSON weather data for location at latitude location 52.52 and longitude location 13.41 and then save it in file file1.json is as follows:
 /usr/bin/curl -o file1.json "https://api.open-meteo.com/v1/forecast?latitude=52.520000&longitude=13.410000&current weather=True